de Sitter invariant special relativity and galaxy rotation curves: Introduction

+which is the order of magnitude of the observed value \cite{obs1,obs2,obs3}.
+It is important to remark that, according to the de Sitter invariant special relativity, the cosmological term $\Lambda$ shows up as a kinematic effect.
+This means that $\Lambda$ is not a dynamical variable, but an external parameter standing on an equal footing with the energy density $\varepsilon_m$ of the physical system.

-By considering the de Sitter modified general relativity, we have recently obtained its Newtonian limit, as well as the corresponding Newtonian Friedmann equations.
-Using these equations, we have shown that this theory is able to give a reasonable account of the dark energy content of the present-day universe \cite{paper1}.
+When general relativity is constructed on a de Sitter background, all solutions to Einstein equation turn out to be a spacetime that reduces locally to de Sitter.
+In this case, general relativity changes to what we have called {\it de Sitter modified general relativity}.
+By considering this theory, we have already obtained its Newtonian limit, as well as the Newtonian Friedmann equations \cite{paper1}.
 The purpose of the present paper is to use the same Newtonian limit to study galaxy rotation curves.
+For the sake of completeness, we review in the next section the de Sitter modified Einstein equation and its Newtonian limit.